ENIGMMA-2: Sustaining Migration Management in Georgia

 ICMPD

-The ENIGMMA 2 project runs from September 2017 to November 2021.
-It will be implemented by ICMPD and the State Commission on Migration Issues (SCMI) of Georgia.
+The ENIGMMA 2 project was implemented by ICMPD in close cooperation with the State Commission on Migration Issues (SCMI) of Georgia from September 2017 to December 2021.

-– COMPONENT 2 focuses on joint response measures derived from the policy recommendations through actions directed at migration risks prevention, diaspora engagement and students’ mobility, as well as awareness raising on migration and mobility.
+– COMPONENT 2 focused on joint response measures derived from the policy recommendations through actions directed at migration risks prevention, diaspora engagement and students’ mobility, as well as awareness raising on migration and mobility.

-– COMPONENT 3 provides targeted capacity building actions designed to support migration understanding, expertise and education, deepening understanding of EU migration acquis, personal Data Protection requirements in the field of migration as well as media education on migration.
+– COMPONENT 3 provided targeted capacity building actions designed to support migration understanding, expertise and education, deepening understanding of EU migration acquis, personal Data Protection requirements in the field of migration as well as media education on migration.

 Zurab Korganashvili